christiang7/zim-desktop-wiki/data/manual/Usage/Getting_Started.md

 If you do not like CamelCase it can be turned off in the preferences menu (//Edit//->//Preferences//) under the "Editing" tab.

 === Use backlinks ===
-You can use [[:Help:Links|backlinks]] to trace all pages that link to a certain page.
+You can use [[manual:Help:Links|backlinks]] to trace all pages that link to a certain page.
 This can be used to create wiki-style categories.
 Since link relations are stored in a cache backlinks are an efficient way to find relations between pages.

 === Drag and Drop from your file browser ===
 You can insert images and links to files very easily by dragging them into the page.
 For images, the image will be embedded while for other file types a link will be inserted.
 In the same way, you can drag URLs from yours web browser.
 If you want to include the image files in the notebook try the menu item "//Tools// -> //Document Folder//".
 This will open a folder in the notebook directory that corresponds to the current page.
 You can also use a document root for this, see [[Help:Properties|properties]] for that.